 The film is set in a small coastal in the Autonomous Republic of Crimea, the region of the Ukraine recently annexed by Russia, but such annexation is not recognised by the large majority of countries around the world.
 This is the ultimate geographic metaphor transposed on the human body.
 Just like Russians are not ready to accept Natasha’s unusual physical outgrowth, the world is unwilling to recognise Russia’s own geographic outgrowth.
 Oh, the irony of cinema!

-Zoology was part of the BFI London Film Festival, when this piece was originally written.
-You can watch the film trailer below:
+Zoology was part of the BFI London Film Festival in 2016, when this piece was originally written.
+The film was made available on BFI Player in September 2017.